GlaxoSmithKline chairman Philip Hampton to step down

 Pharma giant agreed a merger with US rival Pfizer of their consumer healthcare divisions

-GlaxoSmithKline chairman Philip Hampton is to step down from the drugmaker, just a month after the firm fired the starting gun on its break-up.
+GlaxoSmithKline chairman Philip Hampton is to step down from the drugmaker, just a month after the company fired the starting gun on its break-up.

 The pharmaceutical giant said on Monday that Mr Hampton, who was appointed non-executive chairman in 2015, has “informed the board of his intention to step down” and the search for his successor has begun.